pkscout/trigger.kodiscan/README.txt

 Using with Kodi SMB library paths:
 If you are using your local machine as a SMB share for other Kodi clients (or copying the files to a NAS with SMB shares), you need to set the SMB path for the library so that the script can properly trigger a library scan (see smb_name in settings file).

+Generating thumbnails:
+With the appropriate settings, this script will generate thumbnails from a random frame in the video if NPVR didn't download one.
+This is mostly helpful in showing the images on the Estuary home screen immediately instead of having to go to the file, have Kodi generate an internal thumbnail, and then refresh the skin to load it.

 Fixing File Names: